 Scaling and root planing, sometimes referred to as deep cleaning, is the first treatment for periodontal disease.
-Scaling involves removing plaque and calculus deposits that are above and below the gum line.
+Scaling involves removing plaque and calculus deposits above and below the gum line.
 Root planing is the smoothing of tooth root surfaces to allow for easy tissue healing and deter the attachment of bacteria and plaque.

-Depending on our dentist’s assessment near you, you may require topical antibiotics to combat the effects of the bacterial activity.
+Depending on our dentist’s assessment near you, you may require topical antibiotics to combat the effects of bacterial activity.
 The topical antibiotics are applied directly into the pockets of infection after initial periodontal therapy.
 You may also be prescribed an anti-microbial mouth rinse to deter bacterial activity in your mouth.
 Additional, conservative, non-surgical alternatives include Perio-Protect and anti-microbial scrubs.

-You can prevent gum disease by observing proper dental hygiene, including scheduling regular dental exams and cleanings with our dentist.
+You can prevent gum disease by observing proper dental hygiene, including scheduling regular dental exams and cleanings with your dentist.
 If you already have signs of periodontal disease, don’t panic.
 The dental practice of Jeffrey L. Cohen has all the expertise and dental technology needed to help you overcome this disease.